Home » Blog » Mac OS X » Gmail vs Apple Mail | Find Out Which One is Better

 Gmail vs Apple Mail | Find Out Which One is Better

-In the email communication, we can say there are two titans: Gmail and Apple Mail.
-While both serve the fundamental purpose of sending and receiving emails, they also provide a distinctly different user experience tailored to the user’s requirements and preferences.
-The comprehensive guide will provide you with complete details on Gmail vs Apple Mail features, security, pricing, privacy, and overall user experience to help you determine which email client is better in 2025.
+In the email communication, we can say that there are two titans: Gmail and Apple Mail.
+While one is the Mac’s default email client, and the latter is the most common one for both Mac and Windows OS.
+Both servers serve the fundamental purpose of sending and receiving emails, while they also provide a very distinct user experience tailored to the users’ requirements and preferences.
+This comprehensive guide will provide you with complete details on Gmail vs Apple Mail features, privacy, user experience, security, etc to help you determine which one is the best.

 Understand Core Differences: Service Vs Client

-- Apple Mail: It is an email client pre-installed on Apple devices.
-It integrates with Apple’s iCloud Service, and it can also manage Apple’s cloud Mail service, and it can also be configured to manage emails from other services such as Gmail, Outlook and Yahoo.
+• Apple Mail: It is an email client pre-installed or default on Apple devices.
+It integrates with Apple’s iCloud service and can also manage Apple’s cloud Mail service.
+Additionally, it can be configured to manage emails from other services, such as Gmail, Outlook, and Yahoo.

-- Gmail: Google’s offering is primarily as an email service that also functions as an email client.
+• Gmail: Google offers Gmail primarily as an email service that also functions as an email client.
 This means Gmail provides the email address and infrastructure for receiving and sending messages.
 It is accessible via its web interface and dedicated app on any platform.

 This difference means that you can use IMAP/SMTP for Apple Mail to access the Gmail account, but you cannot use Gmail to access the iCloud Mail directly from the Gmail web interface.

-In this write-up, we will cover all the core features of an email client that every user should know before using it.
-From the interface to the storage space, all the details to find the difference between Apple Mail and Gmail.
+Now, let’s go into the core features of Gmail and Apple Mail that every user should know before using them.
+From the interface to the storage, all the details are here to find the difference between Apple Mail and Gmail.

 User Interface and Experience